kmlawson/china-revolutions-mo3337/09seminars.md

 - Schran, Peter. *Guerilla Economy: The Development of the Shensi-Kansu-Ninghsia Border Region, 1937-1945*.
 1976.
 (P)
 - Brook, Timothy, ed. *Documents on the Rape of Nanking*.
 1999.
 - Henshaw, Jonathan, Craig A. Smith, and Norman Smith. *Translating the Occupation: The Japanese Invasion of China, 1931–45*.
 2021.
+- Lary, Diana, and Stephen MacKinnon. *Scars of War: The Impact of Warfare on Modern China*.
+2011.
 - Lary, Diana. *The Chinese People at War: Human Suffering and Social Transformation, 1937-1945*.
 2010.
 - Mitter, Rana. *China’s War with Japan, 1937-1945: The Struggle for Survival*.
 2013.
 - Peattie, Mark, Edward J. Drea, and Hans J. Van de Ven. *The Battle for China: Essays on the Military History of the Sino-Japanese War of 1937-1945*.
 2010.
 - Schoppa, R. Keith. *In a Sea of Bitterness: Refugees During the Sino-Japanese War*.
 2011.
 - Van de Ven, Hans J. *China at War: Triumph and Tragedy in the Emergence of the New China 1937-1952*, 2017.
 - Wakabayashi, Bob Tadashi. *The Nanking Atrocity, 1937-1938: Complicating the Picture*.
 2017.
+- Brook, Timothy. *Collaboration: Japanese Agents and Local Elites in Wartime China*.
+2005.
+- Bunker, Gerald E. *The Peace Conspiracy; Wang Ching-Wei and the China War, 1937-1941*.
+1972.

 Bibliography: [The Republic - Readings](#minguo)
 Bibliography: [Chinese Communist Revolution - Readings](#prc)